CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/12-Licensing-Azure-Virtual-Desktop-for-external-users.md

    ![ws name.](media/ex4t2s4.png)

-4. Your application will launch as a external user and look similar to the screenshot below.
+4. Your application will launch as an external user and look similar to the screenshot below.
 You can exit from the window by clicking on **X *i.e., the close button***.

 5. Click on the **Next** button present in the bottom-right corner of this lab guide.